cloud-gov/product/OnboardingChecklist.md

   * [ ] Nessus Manager GUI
   * [ ] Opsgenie
   * [ ] StatusPage
-* [ ] Make sure that PagerDuty will alert you through at least one of these ways:
-  * [ ] Install/configure the app on the phone, go to the app settings, and change the alert for Low-Urgency alerts to actually alert you (make noise, vibrate, etc).
-  * [ ] Make sure that PagerDuty is set up to alert you via email, and make sure that when it sends you an alert, it gets into your inbox, not spam.
-If it gets into spam, releasing the spam seems to make it so that future emails will not make it there.
 * [ ] [Make them an admin](https://cloud.gov/docs/ops/managing-users/#managing-admins) of the platform.
 * [ ] Add them to the `cloud-gov-operators` organization in cloud.gov.
 * [ ] Take them through [AWS onboarding](https://cloud.gov/docs/ops/aws-onboarding/).